nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 Avoid using wildcards:

 - In a return type.
-It is possible but the most specific Type should be declared for a return Type.
+It is possible but the most specific Type should be declared for readability sake.

+Bounded Wildcards are compiled-down to the bounded Type Parameter during Type Erasure (below).

 #### Upper Bounded Wildcards